Your Gateway to

 A NAPO Specialist Certificate gives organizing and productivity professionals the opportunity to deepen their knowledge in a particular area of study, and demonstrates their commitment to professional development.

-NAPO proudly offers Specialist Certificates in six areas: Brain-Based Conditions, Household Management, Life Transitions, Residential Organizing, Team Productivity, and Workplace Productivity.
+NAPO proudly offers Specialist Certificates in seven areas: Brain-Based Conditions, Household Management, Life Transitions, Move Management & Home Staging, Residential Organizing, Team Productivity, and Workplace Productivity.